 Log in to your Brand Portal tenant as an administrator and navigate to Tools > Users.

-In the User Roles page, navigate to the Groups tab to configure the view and (or) download permissions for the user groups
+In the User Roles page, navigate to the Groups tab to configure the view and (or) download settings for the user groups.

 Earlier, the settings were available only to restrict the group users from downloading the original asset.